 By construction, the Brown--Gitler comodules $B_0^\mathbb{R}(k)$ are $\rho$-torsion free since they are subcomodules of the dual Steenrod algebra.
-This extends naturally to tensor factors leading us to the following result: \begin{proposition} There are isomorphisms for all $k \geq 0$:
+This extends naturally to tensor factors.
+The analogous diagram of long exact sequences in Ext gives the desired isomorphism. \end{proof}

-\end{proposition} These isomorphisms will be helpful for deducing hidden extensions on the $E_\infty$-page of the $\textbf{aAHSS}(B_0^\mathbb{R}(k))$ by comparing with the computations of \cite{CQ21} recalled in \cref{section 3}.
+These isomorphisms will be helpful for determining hidden extensions in the $\textbf{aAHSS}(B_0^\mathbb{R}(k))$ as they allow us to compare with the computations of \cite{CQ21} recalled in \cref{section 3}.

 \begin{remark} If $F$ is a field with a real embedding, then there is a $C_2$-equivariant Betti realization functor

 obtained from the Betti realization functor of \cref{betti remark r vs c} by remembering the $C_2$-action given by complex conjugation.
 This functor has been well studied, see for example \cite{HelOrm-Galois}, and exhibits a close relationship between $\mathbb{R}$-motivic and $C_2$-equivariant homotopy theory.
 It was shown by \cite{Kon23} that